 Indy doesn't know there is a boulder in the ceiling of the room.
 This obstacle is only activated when the idol is missing.
 There is no obstacle here yet, so the GM continues to build suspense and pressure to keep the action moving toward the next obstacle.
 However, the GM foreshadowed something sinister by mentioning "a long, straight tunnel."
 Experienced Torchbearer players will pick up on these subtle keywords.

 The GM continues with more description of the area now that Indy is moving further into the tunnel.
 He mentions how the tunnel has a slight incline and how the interior plant life is slightly wet.
 The real obstacle is how his porter is covered in scores of tarantulas.

 Indy narrates how he uses his whip to gently remove the spiders.

 The GM calls for a Will test Ob 3 to calmly execute the maneuver.

 Indy decides to use his Nature because he really wants to pass this test.
 Because the action is outside of his Nature descriptors, his current Nature will get taxed even if he succeeds.
 Any additional failures will also reduce his Nature.
 Indy spends a Persona point to tap his Nature.

 Indy's Will is 4, +1D Fresh, plus the six dice for tapping Nature gives him 11 dice.

 Indy rolls and succeeds.

 Indy's current Nature is now 5.

 The Grind hits.
+Indy loses the Fresh condition.
 The GM puts a Hungry and Thirsty card on the table next to Indy's character sheet.
-If Indy was Fresh, he would lose Fresh and also gain Hungry and Thirsty as a result of the Grind.
+So, Indy loses Fresh and also gain Hungry and Thirsty as a result of the Grind.